Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 > [!WARNING]
 >
 > KNOWN ISSUE: Has a random magazine in first person

+- **Slim Slide**: Heavy Laspistols  \
+&emsp; (WIP) Makes the top a shorter, less wide slide.
+Moves magazine inside the grip (with a little bulge :3).
+Be warned when using this because I gave up after a few hours of making this.

+> [!WARNING]
+>
+> KNOWN ISSUE: Floating default parts (trigger, glowing magazine well, and switches on the side)

 ### Sights
 - Sight_2, **Alternative Viewmodels**: Braced/Infantry/Vigilant Autoguns, Autopistol, Bolter, Bolt Pistol, Infantry/Helbore/Recon Lasguns, Laspistol, Combat/Double Barrel Shotguns, Stub Revolvers  \